We explain how to get a great deal on a television without buying technology you won't use.

 7. Another fad to avoid

-Clearly, tastes are subjective or Apple wouldn’t offer its iPhone 6s in four colors.
+Clearly, tastes are subjective.
+Otherwise, Apple wouldn’t offer the iPhone in multiple colors.
 But the curved television screen option is a fad you may want to avoid, said the CNET review, which found the curve detracted from the picture quality.
 Bottom line: Think twice before you buy one, especially if it costs more.

 What TV technology do you find is worth the investment?
 Share with us in comments below or on our Facebook page.